Scope

 Abstract: Floating-point arithmetic (FPA) is a loosely standardized approximation of real arithmetic available on many computers today.
 The use of approximation incurs commonly underestimated risks for the reliability of numeric software, including reproducibility issues caused by the relatively large degree of freedom for FPA implementers offered by the IEEE 754 standard.
 If left untreated, such problems can seriously interfere with program portability.

 In this paper we discuss numeric programs' lack of robustness against platform variations, including irreproducible control flow and invariants that hold on some platforms but not others.
 We also demonstrate how, using information on the provenance of platform dependencies, such reproducibility violations can be repaired, which results in stabilized program execution.
-We illustrate the use of this technique on decision-making and other numeric programs, and present an outlook to its applicability to solving reproducibility issues among CPU and GPU versions of kernel support vector machines.
+We illustrate the use of this technique on decision-making and other numeric programs, and present an outlook to its applicability to solving reproducibility issues among CPU and GPU versions

 Based in part on work published at EUROPAR 2015 and VMCAI 2017.